spiffe/spire-tutorials/k8s/oidc-vault/README.md

 2. Now we need to unseal our Vault.
 We use 3 of our 5 Unseal Keys (whichever you want) and the Initial Root Key from the previous step.
    When we run the command we are prompted for one of our Unseal Keys.

-   We need to repeat this process three times with three different keys.
+   We need to repeat this process three times with three different keys:

    ```console
    $ vault operator unseal